 Plan of Study

-Before the end of the second semester, each student must submit to the graduate coordinator’s office a plan of study that has been approved by the academic advisor.
+Before completing 6 credit hours of coursework, each student must submit to the department a plan of study that has been approved by the academic advisor.
 This plan should be kept up to date by regular consultation with the academic advisor.
 A final, signed version of the plan must be turned in when the student submits a graduation application.

 |Select two courses from the following: 1||6|